lightning/bolts/04-onion-routing.md

       - MUST include the `blinding_point` provided by the recipient in `current_blinding_point`
     - If it is the final node:
       - MUST include `amt_to_forward`, `outgoing_cltv_value` and `total_amount_msat`.
+      - `outgoing_cltv_value` MUST be set to any additional CLTV delta which was added in addition to the required amount for the full blinded path for privacy.
+This may be zero.
+This MUST NOT include any additional amount added to compensate for a block during payment relay.
     - MUST NOT include any other tlv field.
   - For every node outside of a blinded route:
     - MUST include `amt_to_forward` and `outgoing_cltv_value`.